IncDrops/PollitGo/Users/testing/projects/nextn/README.md

 (Content for these sections remains largely the same as previously provided, emphasizing the need for corresponding environment variables in deployed settings.)

 ## Deprecated: Firebase Usage Notes
 Firebase services have been removed from this project.
+If you previously had Firebase SDK environment variables (like `NEXT_PUBLIC_FIREBASE_API_KEY`, etc.) configured in your Vercel or Google Cloud Build settings, you can remove them to keep your configuration clean.
+This project now relies on NextAuth.js for authentication and Stripe for payments.
+This step is for tidiness and **will not fix NextAuth.js build errors like "missing app-build-manifest.json"**.
+Focus on `NEXTAUTH_SECRET` and `NEXTAUTH_URL` for those build errors.